Related Posts

 Mode of Action:

-– Traditional treatments often target general inflammatory pathways or suppress the entire immune system.
-In contrast, peptide-based agents have a more targeted approach by specifically modulating key molecules involved in arthritis pathogenesis.
+– Traditional treatments often target general inflammatory pathways or suppress the immune system.
+In contrast, peptide-based agents have a more targeted approach by modulating critical molecules involved in arthritis pathogenesis.

 – Peptide-based agents may have fewer systemic side effects compared to traditional treatments due to their specific targeting.